ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/moduleAuthoring.md

 - $ResourceGroupName : name of the resource group for guardrails.
 - $StorageAccountName : Name of the Storage Account.
 - $ReportTime: the unified report time for all modules in each execution.
+- $Locale: the specified local (en-CA is default)
+- $SubID: id of the installed subscription
+- $TenantId: id of the Azure AD tenant
+- $GraphAccessToken: a valid Graph token relative to the Automation Account managed identity.

 ## Exception Handling